mathoudebine/homeassistant-timebox-mini/README.md

 This component allow to run the following actions on your Timebox Mini from a HomeAssistant service:
 - Set the clock automatically from your system clock
 - Display the clock
-- Set the volume level
+- Set the audio volume level
+- Set the LED brightness level
 - Display a picture from predefined choices (see [matrices](timebox_mini/matrices) folder)
 - Display the weather information (you have to use Divoom phone app to send weather info to your timebox)